Why Save Seeds?

-Our Seed Program’s main goal is to build local seed capacity through education and community engagement.
-Through initiatives like our Seed Library, Seedy Saturday Events and Cover Crop Program, we support our local gardeners and community organizations to share and maintain the knowledge and skills of this ancient practice.
+Our Seed Program’s main goal is to build local capacity through education and community engagement.
+Through initiatives like our Seed Library, Seedy Saturday Events and Cover Crop Program, we support our local gardeners and community organizations to share and maintain seed skills.

 SEED LIBRARY